 Tutanota uses spam filtering that detects most phishing emails so that you do not have to be concerned about them.
 However, there are always spam mails - also phishing mails - that slip through.

 In Tutanota your mailbox is fully encrypted; we have absolutely no access to your encrypted data.
 Only your password can decrypt the data.
-For that reason, we would never ask you for your mailbox password.
+So please keep in mind that we would never ask you for your mailbox password.

-Criminals often abuse the password-reset function via email to gain access to your online accounts.
+Criminals often abuse the password-reset function via email to gain access to your online accounts with a phishing email.
 So to protect your encrypted mailbox to the maximum, there is no option that you can ask us to reset your Tutanota password via email.

-We've recently been informed by some users that they have received phishing emails, looking like this.
+We are regularly being informed by users that they have received phishing emails, looking like this.

-This email shows everything that's fishy about phishing, and will help you to easily detect phishing mails:
+This email shows everything that's fishy about phishing, and will help you to easily detect phishing emails: